 These fake social media accounts exist and it is important to identify them so that their activity is ignored or even reported.

 What is the purpose of these profiles?

-- They can be created to give voice to a product of a brand, it does not inflict serious damage to the network.
+- They can be created to give voice to a product of a brand, if it does not inflict serious damage to the network.

 - They can be created to impersonate someone else, stealing their identity and creating a bad reputation on them.

 Are you worried about having followers or following fake profiles or bots?
-Here we tell you how to identify them and what you can do about it.
+Here we will tell you how to identify them and what you can do about it.

 How to detect fake profiles on Facebook and other social media